Brain [15O]O2 PET

 The level of results from parametric images should always be verified against results from regional curves.
 Noise in dynamic image may lead into biased results with distorted variance.
 Filtering of dynamic images may be needed to achieve the same quantitative results as in the regional analysis.
 To prevent artefacts and excessive loss of image resolution, the strength of filtering must not exceed the level that is required to achieve comparable results.

-In brain PET studies with gaseous tracers the high radioactivity in face mask may cause severe image artifacts when conventional scatter correction methods are used, but appropriate selection of scatter correction method can solve the problem (Magota et al., 2017).
+In brain PET studies with gaseous radiotracers the high radioactivity in face mask may cause severe image artefacts when conventional scatter correction methods are used, but appropriate selection of scatter correction method can solve the problem (Magota et al., 2017).

 Gjedde A, Ohta S, Kuwabara H, Meyer E. Is oxygen diffusion limiting blood-brain transfer of oxygen?
 In: Brain Work and mental Activity (Lassen NA, Ingvar DH, Raichle ME, Friberg L, eds.), Alfred Benzon Symposium 31, Copenhagen, 1991, pp 177-184.